NFL mock draft roundup: How Seahawks’ moves in free agency will affect draft

 On Torrence: “Another team that could look at taking a quarterback to develop behind what they currently have is the Seahawks.
 But again, it’s too early to make that next run.
 Grab their next big need and protect what you already have.”

 My comments: Carter now looms as maybe the biggest wild card in the draft.
 Schneider has intimated the Seahawks are prioritizing taking surer things after some gambles in past years didn’t really pay off.
-But Carter’s talent could be really tempting.
+But Carter’s talent could be tempting.
 As for Torrence, he played almost solely right guard in his three years at Florida.
 After signing Evan Brown last week to play center, the Seahawks appear to have a set starting offensive line heading into training camp.
 But guards Damien Lewis and Phil Haynes can be free agents after this season, so drafting a potential long-term solution at that spot could make some sense.

 Chris Trapasso, CBSSports.com